oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ...
 ```

-Restart the server API.
+Restart the API server.
 Before the sign in, you can create some test users with the Auth0 CLI.
 This step is optional, you can sign up later from the [Auth0 Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) form, or choose Google social login.

 ```shell
 auth0 users create